Adhesives for structural use

 Glulam and structural timber composites such as cross laminated timber (CLT), laminated veneer lumber (LVL), parallel strand lumber (PSL) and laminated strand limber (LSL) rely on adhesive bonding, as do most prefabricated timber I-joists.

-This Wood Information Sheet (WIS) is concerned principally with the use of adhesives in structural joints, although some information is provided on the types of adhesives used in other wood-based products.
+This Wood Information Sheet (WIS) is concerned principally with the use of adhesives in structural joints, although some information is provided on the types of synthetic adhesives used in other wood-based products.
 It does not cover the use of adhesives for chemically or thermally modified wood.

 - Structural use of adhesives